KULeuven-Diepenbeek/cloud-course/content/Extra/docker_commands.md

 # Run a container and bind host directory
 $ docker run -v <hostdirectory_absolutepath>:<containerdirectory_absolutepath> <imagename>

 # Stop a container
 $ docker stop <containername or (partof)containerid>

+# Remove a container
+$ docker rm <containername or (partof)containerid>
+## You can put multiple container names after each other with spaces in between to start/stop/remove multiple containers at once

 # List running docker containers
 $ docker ps